 The man frowned, tucking some of his windswept hair away.
-“I don’t know what you’re talking about,” he said.
+“I don’t know what you’re talking about.”
 He took the pictures of Mellon, flipping through them.
 “I don’t know this guy.”

-“Yeah, I think you did,” I said, frowning.
+“Yeah, I think you did.”
+I frowned.
 “Or did you mean the other guy?
 The older one?”

 His hand darted into his pocket again, and I dove for it on instinct.
 There is no way to root through another person’s pocket without being awkward, and I think he knew it, but he still tried to fend me off.
 He turned and attempted to run for it, but I quickly shoved him up against the wall, using enough vampiric strength to startle the much larger man.

-“What are you doing?” he asked, still struggling against me.
-I felt his hand clamp around something in his pocket, and tried to pry it free from his fingers.
+“What are you doing?”
+He struggle against me.
+I felt his hand clamp around something in his pocket and tried to pry it free from his fingers.

 I felt something hard and plastic, like a key fob, and my thumb brushed against a flat rubber button.
 It clicked under my touch.

 “Why do we have to run?”
-I asked, leaning to snatch the “dog whistle” from his hand.
+I reached down and snatched the “dog whistle” from his hand.
 It really did look like a car key remote.